 These have a sleek, modern look to them and feel sufficiently sturdy.
 The geometric silver pattern on the back gives them a unique edge but isn’t over-the-top.
 The matte black finish on the rest of the body gives the U18s an overall clean, sophisticated appearance.
 They’re a comfortable size, not much different than most IEMs on the market, and feel sufficiently lightweight when you put them in.
 They fit well into the natural curvatures of your ear, seeming to lock in a tad once you position them correctly.
 The braided wire is a metallic silvery-white that adds to their overall high-end look.

 You could probably write a book about the design of the U18s with how many different components are being uniquely built and reformatted.
-They’re made with 64 Audio’s open balanced armature Tia drivers, 18 of them of course, all of which are made without tubes in an effort to eliminate any interference they might cause with the sound.
+They use 18 open balanced armature drivers in each ear, 8 low, 8 mid, 1 high-mid, and one high.
+The high drivers in each ear are 64 Audio’s Tia Drivers, which are made without tubes in an effort to eliminate any interference they might cause with the sound.
 They also feature what is known as Linear Impedance Design, which ensures consistent sound regardless of the source.
 Additionally, they posses an electrical low pass filter, lowering distortion levels through a circuit targeting unwanted frequencies.

 These have a frequency response of 10Hz to 20kHz and a low impedance of only 8 Ohms, meaning they’ll work fine without an amp.
 Of course, it doesn’t hurt to use one, but I’ve been testing them out both with and without an amp, especially given 64 Audio’s claims about their linear impedance design.
 These only come with a 3.5mm jack, so if your amp requires quarter inch, you’ll need a converter.